 Step 07 Select Gantt charts - Your Gantt chart is ready.
 Print it, share it and get the ball rolling!

-Limitations of an Excel Gantt Chart
+Limitation of an Excel Gantt Chart

-- You are restricted to one view.
+- You are stuck with one view only.

 Link Tasks with Dependencies